What can we learn from China?

 - 30 speeches in 30 days

 At this stage, speed matters.
-Focus on quantity, not quality.
+When quantity trumps quality.

 When you bind yourself into a box of constraints, you'll gain production velocity, because you will leave behind every embellishment.